 The Doge’s Palace of Venice is a gothic style structure in St. Mark’s Square which served as the residence of each successive ‘Doge’ or leader of the Venetian Republic until its fall in 1797.

 Hadrian’s Villa covers almost 250 acres and consists of over 30 buildings and a number of other points of interest.
-It includes a large colonnaded swimming pool, libraries, the Palestra and the famous Maritime Theatre.
+The site includes the remains of a large colonnaded swimming pool, libraries, the Palestra, barracks, gardens, fountains, nymphaeums, and the famous Maritime Theatre.

-Paestum is a Greco-Roman site located south of Naples which contains the stunning remains of three ancient Greek temples which still stand tall today.
+Paestum is a Greco-Roman site located south of Naples which contains the stunning remains of 3 ancient Greek temples which still stand tall today.
 Visitors to Paestum can still see the spectacular temples – the Temple of Hera, the Temple of Neptune and the Temple of Ceres.

 The site also contains impressive defensive walls, a Roman forum, the basic remains of a Roman amphitheatre and a number of ancient tombs.
 Paestum also boasts an early Christian church and Paestum Museum, which has a wealth of information about the local sites.

-Saint Mark’s Basilica is a world famous Byzantine cathedral in Venice’s St. Mark’s Square, sometimes known as Chiesa d’Oro or “Church of gold”.
+Saint Mark’s Basilica is a world famous Byzantine cathedral in Venice’s St. Mark’s Square, sometimes known as Chiesa d’Oro or “Church of Gold”.
 Every aspect of the basilica is on a grand scale, from its three-part façade with ornate theological carvings to its Greek cross-shaped interior with its ceilings covered in golden mosaics.
 In fact, the basilica is so elaborate that its entrance or “narthex” is intended to prepare visitors for what they are about to see.

 Located in the heart of Venice, St Mark’s is found in St Mark’s Square and you’ll walk past the basilica multiple times on any trip there, even if you’re not trying to.